 - Repeat this process for any related bills you find.

-For recent bill histories, information can be found on both on the legislature’s website (www.malegislature.gov) and Instatrac, a paid bill tracking service available in the library.
+For recent bill histories, information can be found on both on the legislature’s website and Instatrac, a bill tracking service available in the Library.

 Find the Original Bill(s): The library has all of the bills as originally filed in bound volumes called Legislative Documents.
 These volumes are arranged by year and then by bill number.
 The library is is the process of digitizing these documents and making them available online.
 It is important to compare the original bill to the bill as passed and note the changes that were made during its path through the legislature.
 Recent bills are also available on the legislature’s website and Instatrac.

 - Finding Additional Information:

-- Instatrac: This bill-tracking service contains a wealth of information for recent legislation.
+- Instatrac: This bill tracking service contains a wealth of information for recent legislation.
 The database has material back to the 1995-1996 session, but the information is more comprehensive from 2005 to present.
 It includes bill text and history information, committee agendas, session calendars, public hearing notices, legislator press releases, Governor's news, state agency news, and legislator contact information.
-Available for use in the library only.
+Available for use in the Library only.

-- House and Senate Proceedings (in Room 55, Special Collections): The library has tapes of formal sessions of the legislature and some selective hearings.
-They are in video format starting in 1996 and audio format from the mid-1980s.
-The hearings are cataloged in our online catalog.
-We also have a list by year at the reference desk.
+- House and Senate Proceedings: The Library has recordings of formal sessions of the legislature and some selective hearings.
+They are in video format starting in 1996 and audio format from the mid-1980s and the hearings are cataloged in our online catalog.
+There is a listing of the Library's holdings of legislative sessions by year at the Reference Desk.

 - State House News Service: The Library has a subscription to the State House News Service.
-Their archives are online from 1986 to the present and on microfilm (in Room 442) from 1972 to the present.
+Their archives are online from 1986 to the present and on microfilm at the State Library from 1972 to 1997.
 This source also includes a database of press releases issued by various groups and entities.
 The News Service is a private news-gathering organization and reports on debates and other newsworthy happenings in the State House and in state government in general.